Bug Bounty Program

 Scope Creep

-One of the significant challenges is defining the scope of the program.
+One significant challenge is defining the program’s scope.
 If the scope is too broad or unclear, it can lead to confusion among participants and potentially overwhelm the organization with reports that may not be relevant or actionable.

 Managing Reports

-Organizations may receive a high volume of submissions, particularly if the program is well-known.
-Managing, triaging, and responding to these reports in a timely manner can be resource-intensive, especially for smaller organizations.
+Organizations may receive many submissions, particularly if the program is well-known.
+Managing, triaging, and responding to these reports on time can be resource-intensive, especially for smaller organizations.

 Legal and Ethical Issues